Night of the Grizzly

 Amie turns the camera on and asks if the bear is still out there.

-here!".
-Amie leaves the tent (the sound of a zipper and the
+out here!".
+Amie leaves the tent (the sound of a zipper

-tent door being opened) and sees Tim on the ground struggling
+and the tent door being opened) and sees Tim on the ground

-with his head in the bear's mouth and yells for him to "play
+struggling with his head in the bear's mouth and yells for him

 In my opinion, Amie was able to drive the bear away initially, because this was an older bear who had become conditioned when dealing with younger, stronger, more dominant bears by moving away from the food it had just obtained after being challenged, and was probably startled by a second animal, Amie in this case, suddenly appearing and making a lot of noise.